accelerating-autonomy-workshop/accelerating-autonomy-workshop.github.io/index.md

 And here are a few examples of how some of those impediments might be addressed – a goal of the workshop is provide improvements to, and many more of, these answers!

-1a) Guide testing towards scenarios where the system is getting closer to the edge of failure
+1 a) Guide testing towards scenarios where the system is getting closer to the edge of failure

-1a) Use formal methods to check the correctness of decision algorithms
+1 a) Use formal methods to check the correctness of decision algorithms

-2b) Gather together from as many places as possible information on the effort it has taken to develop kinds of autonomy
+2 b) Gather together from as many places as possible information on the effort it has taken to develop kinds of autonomy

-3a) Involve operations teams from the start of an autonomy development
+3 a) Involve operations teams from the start of an autonomy development

-3c) Direct autonomy (e.g., an autonomous planner) to exclude common solutions to see what unusual solutions it discovers
+3 c) Direct autonomy (e.g., an autonomous planner) to exclude common solutions to see what unusual solutions it discovers

-4f) Insist that autonomy developments be design and made to be reusable
+4 f) Insist that autonomy developments be design and made to be reusable

-4i) Collaborate with other areas where autonomy can be infused and operated more frequently and more quickly, e.g., underwater vehicles, maritime automation
+4 i) Collaborate with other areas where autonomy can be infused and operated more frequently and more quickly, e.g., underwater vehicles, maritime automation